Skip to main content

 analog

-This setting allows you to define the device groups in which the flow will be executed.
+This setting defines the device groups on which the flow will be executed.
 It supports the following configuration options:

 • All devices